-In my work, I examine how strategic innovation by security practitioners and policymakers propels transformations in international norms, regimes, and regulatory arrangements—encompassing evolutions in technologies, strategies, and regulatory frameworks.
+In my work, I examine how creativity, innovation, and situated problem-solving by security practitioners and policymakers propels transformations in international norms, regimes, and regulatory arrangements.
+This encompasses evolutions in technologies, strategies, and regulatory frameworks.
 I focus on the ways practitioners share knowledge, contest concepts, experiment with new methods, and creatively revise or reorient their interventions.
-How do creative attempts to meet pressing security challenges, via often controversial methods such as through targeted killing, mass data collection, and private contracting, influence the ethical and cultural environment of international relations and conflict?
-This is a key question for me.
+A key question for me is how practitioners come to use often controversial methods such as through targeted killing, mass data collection, and private contracting—and how this influences the ethical and cultural environment of international relations and conflict..

 My book, scheduled to be published in 2022 by Cambridge University Press, explains the normative transformations underpinning the US’s global counter-terrorism activities in the two decades after the September 11th attacks.
 In it, I examine targeted killing, torture, and private security contracting as practices emerging out of the US’s needs and solutions during the ‘War on Terrorism’, tracing the processes by which these activities were institutionalised and how international and domestic prohibitions on assassination, torture, and mercenarism were reinterpreted and reconstructed.

 In addition, I am continuing a project on privatisation and contracting in the intelligence sector, initially funded by the Social Sciences and Humanities Research Council (Government of Canada).
 This project studies how the use of private, market actors to perform the intelligence and information management functions of national security apparatuses interacts with normative conceptions of sovereignty.
 Along with my fieldwork in DC, I will be expanding this project to include Israel and Australia in the coming year.